In our Voter Service role, we present unbiased, nonpartisan information about elections, the voting process, and issues on the ballot.

 - Political Party County Central Committees or County Councils

 Write-in candidates for voter-nominated offices can still run in the primary election.
 However, a write-in candidate can only advance to the general election if the write-in candidate is one of the top two vote-getters in the primary.

 The Secretary of State has posted a useful comparison of the new Top-Two system with the former "modified closed primary" system, including the change to "voter-nominated" offices rather than party nominated offices and the elimination of write-in candidates in general elections.
 For the complete list of comparisons, please go to this link.
-The Alameda County Registrar of Voters has useful information about the elective offices that are affected by the Top Two Primary system here.

 |Frequently Asked Questions about the Top Two Primary system||92.61 KB|